Our Monthly Underscore

 Ensembles spontaneously arise and equally spontaneously disperse.
 Jammers seem less urgent about finding partnerships, and more easily slip into and out of partnerships.
 Ease of connecting and shifting of connections — permeability — increasingly emerges.

-Newcomers more easily get carried away with participating in any of our jams.
+Newcomers more easily get engaged in any of our jams.

 Attendance has increased.

 We went from typically around 5 to 10 to more commonly 10 to 15.
 (At several times in the past we dwindled to sessions of fours and threes.
 That's ok if the few present are intent on dancing, but it's nice to be part of the vitality and diversity of a larger, enthusiastic group.)

 Those of us willing to guide don't feel as much necessity for classes.

 The experienced get asked to help, but people seem more satisfied to explore their movement sensations, and less concerned with expertise.
 Similarly, more people seem comfortable about sharing what they know, helping to guide.

 Expertise has come to be better understood as the ability to find common ground in dances, and gradually expand one's frontiers, rather than particular technical skills.